Stock Market Crash: How the Worlds Worst Market Timer Succeeded Buying at the Worst Times

 Bob could barely believe his eyes.
 His vigilant saving, investing and self-will not to sell had paid off.
 Even though the market had experienced many corrections throughout the decades, compounding interest and dividend reinvestments had become Bob’s best friends.

-What Bob didn’t know was that if he’d invested on an annual basis throughout the years instead of in limp sums (also known as cost averaging), Bob’s retirement account would have been valued at over $2.3 million!
+What Bob didn’t know was that if he’d invested on an annual basis throughout the years instead of in lump sums (also known as cost averaging), Bob’s retirement account would have been valued at over $2.3 million!

 What can we learn from Bob?